Stroudwater Navigation: Cotswold Canals Connected

 As part of the scheme, surface water from 3.88 ha of impermeable surfaces in Stroud town centre was fed into a new surface water sewer.
 This involved constructing 600 yd of 12 in pipework under the town centre, to reduce the volume of water entering the foul sewers during rainfall events, and hence reduce the risk of overflows into the River Frome.
 The surface water is discharged into the Stroudwater Canal.
 The final connection to the canal required 254 yd of 24 in pipe to be installed beneath car parks owned by a supermarket and the council.
 Major disruption was avoided by using a laser-guided auger to create this section.

 Due to delays, the cost of the Cotswold Canals Connected project had increased from £20 million, and by mid-2024 was expected to be £30 million.
 At that time, money was in hand for all of the work between the Ocean railway bridge and Westfield Lock, but there was a shortfall of around £10 million for the section between the lock and Walk Bridge.
 In August 2025, a new bid was made to the National Lottery Heritage Fund to enable the "missing mile" to be completed.
 It was backed by £4 million of match funding, with Stroud District Council contributing £1.5 million and other amounts from Gloucester County Council, the Stroud Valley Canal Company and the Cotswold Canals Trust.
 An award of a further £6.46 million by the Heritage Lottery Fund was announced in November 2025.
-The connection to Saul Junction could be completed by 2029, in time for the 250-year anniversary of the opening of the Stroudwater Canal.
+The connection to Saul Junction could be completed by 2029, in time for the 250th anniversary of the opening of the Stroudwater Canal.
+Work began on excavating the new channel from John Robinson Lock to the M5 underpass in July 2026, and is expected to be completed by the end of the year.
+In August 2026 the River Frome was diverted through an existing culvert to the south of the M5 bridge, to enable work to begin on constructing a new canal channel beneath the bridge.